VEZY/PlantBiophysics.jl/docs/src/simulation/uncertainty_propagation.md

         energy_balance = Monteith(),
         photosynthesis = Fvcb(),
         stomatal_conductance = Medlyn(0.03, 12.0),
-        Rₛ = 13.747 ± 1., sky_fraction = 1.0, PPFD = 1500.0 ± 1., d = 0.03 ± 0.001
+        status = (Rₛ = 13.747 ± 1., sky_fraction = 1.0, PPFD = 1500.0 ± 1., d = 0.03 ± 0.001)
     )
 ```

 ## Introduction

 We can very easily propagate uncertainties in all computations in PlantBiophysics using either [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl) or [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl).
-So instead of using classic datatypes such as `Float64` for parameter values, micro-meteorological conditions or initial values, we use a specific datatype that propagates distributions rather than scalars.
+So instead of using classic data types such as `Float64` for parameter values, micro-meteorological conditions or initial values, we use a specific data type that propagates distributions rather than scalars.

 [Measurements.jl](https://github.com/JuliaPhysics/Measurements.jl) provides a very fast way to propagate errors, but is only suited for linear processes.
 [MonteCarloMeasurements.jl](https://github.com/baggepinnen/MonteCarloMeasurements.jl) in the other hand is slower but provides a better estimation of the propagation for non-linear processes.
-The main idea of Monte Carlo methods is to simulate the problem a large number `n` of times, randomly drawing inputs in their distributions, that are specified by the user.
+The main idea of Monte Carlo methods is to simulate the problem for a large number of times, randomly drawing inputs in the distributions specified by the user.
 We then get distributions as outputs (and means/standard deviations).

 ## Example: normal distributions